jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Overnight, those emails disappeared.
 I'm not exaggerating or kidding when I say they went to zero.

 This is what the stats looked like for that video after a few weeks.
-It was definitely getting some watches - and almost 30 hours of video were watched.
+Over two thousand views, and almost 30 hours of video watched.

-That's 30 hours of help and hand-holding we didn't have to provide.
+Think about that - that's 30 hours of help and hand-holding we didn't have to provide.

 ## pic of crazy mercer Jordan and Max K

 So if we aren't doing a lot of hand-holding...what the heck does our team do?

-Well in the light weight approach, our inbox and phone call volume is no longer directly tied to customer growth, we haven’t had to hire a whole bunch of recent college grads, chain them to a desk, and flood them with customer calls every day.
+Good question!

+## The Inbox is Only the Beginning

+When you adopt the heavy weight approach, the inbox is only the beginning.

-Instead, I’m able to hire a few really smart, really talented people who improve our customer’s lives in so many ways.
+Our small team is full of really smart, really talented people who improve our customer’s lives in so many ways.

+## Max and Jordan pics

 Max and Jordan, for example, run a weekly web show where they welcome Wistia newbies into the fray.
 The whole thing is improv, so they get to talking heavy metal and whiskey with our new customers more than you'd think.

-The light-weight approach is lots of 1 on 1 demos.
-Max and Jordan handle questions in bulk - which is a great way to provide folks who need a little extra hand-holding a great experience without it being a total time suck.
+## Mercer

+This is Mercer.
 Mercer is always working with the development team to identify fixes for deep technical problems, which delight our long-time customers.

-Contrast that with the light-weight approach, which is issuing bug reports and creating that strained, back-and-forth relationship between support and development teams.
+## The Inbox is Only the Beginning

 With a focus on scalable resources, there is no limit to the type of things you can build for your customers.
 They will thank you (with their money) for